Rodrigolmti/lunch_money_companion/README.md

 ## Disclaimer
 This application is not officially affiliated with Lunch Money.
 It is a personal project developed by Rodrigo Lopes Martins, intended to provide an alternative way for Android users to access their Lunch Money data.

-## License
-This project is licensed under [MIT License], which allows for personal and commercial use under certain conditions.

 ## Acknowledgments
 A special thank you to the Lunch Money team for their open API and the inspiration they provide to the personal finance community.